carah24513/hosac-resume/docs/index.md

 `April 2021 - Aug 2021`
 __Swift Transportation__, Phoenix, AZ

--
+- 6 month interniship with the billing team
+- assisted with data entry and payment of bills sent to Swift Transportation

 ### Full Time Positions

 `Aug 2021 - Aug 2023`
 __Swift Transportation__, Invoice Processor

 - Responsible for accurate and timely payment of invoices sent directly from outside vendors of over $10,000 per month
 - Worked daily in excel and company data systems to organize and make full payments
 - Helped vendors check status of payments and correct mistakes

 `Nov 2017 - Dec 2018`